What is Cybersecurity Hardware and Software Security?

 The security of all cybersecurity hardware and software components used in PC is called computer security.
 A significant amount of information now exists on computers.
 Individual computers and those systems that broadcast messages communicate with each other globally.
 In geographically-restricted local networks, they comprise billions of pages of graphics, texts, and other sources of information through the internet.

-The purpose of computer security includes the protection of data and property from corruption, theft, or natural disaster while allowing the data and property to stay accessible and productive to its intended customers.
+The purpose of computer security and how cybersecurity works includes the protection of data and property from corruption, theft, or natural disaster while allowing the data and property to stay accessible and productive to its intended customers.

 What is Hardware Security?